aleksandrlobanoff/PhoneAuth_Service-/README.md

-# Phone Authentication Service API
+# Phone Authorization Service API

 This project implements an API for phone number authentication and user management functionality.